-I returned to the mainland and set off east towards the Old Town pausing at a statue of the aforementioned sea captain, Joao Goncalves Zarco who was appointed governor of Funchal.
-Fellow sea captain, Tristao Vaz Teixeira, became governor of Machico in the north east after the Island was split into two regions.
+I set off east towards the Old Town pausing at a statue of the aforementioned sea captain, Joao Goncalves Zarco who was appointed governor of Funchal.
+Fellow sea captain, Tristao Vaz Teixeira, became governor of Machico in the northeast after the Island was split into two regions.
 Zarco stood proudly before the attractive buildings of the Bank of Portugal surrounded by Jacaranda and Tulip trees.

 I walked down to the seafront and followed the promenade to the east and the pretty Old Town.
 There is some building work taking place to improve the area around the harbour and strengthen the walls of the 3 main 'Ribeiras' or streams responsible for draining water coming down from the mountains into the sea.
 I hoped to visit the Museum of Modern Art.
 Unfortunately it was closed, but the grounds, which contained the restaurant O Forte, were open and provided some attractive photo opportunities including a vintage car advertising the renowned Goya restaurant, part of the chain which includes O Forte and nearby Mozart.